What is the best credit card for students studying abroad?

 • Earn an early spend bonus of $50 when you spend $100 in the first three months.

-• Earn unlimited 3% cash back on dining, entertainment, select streaming services, and at grocery stores (excluding Walmart and Target); earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply); earn 8% cash back on entertainment purchases when you book through the Capital One Entertainment portal; 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024; and earn 1% on all other purchases.
+• Earn unlimited 3% Cash Back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services; earn unlimited 5% cash back on hotels and rental cars booked through Capital One Travel (terms apply); earn 8% cash back on entertainment purchases when you book through the Capital One Entertainment portal; and earn 1% on all other purchases.
 This is a great choice if dining and entertainment are main priorities (next to studying, of course) while abroad.

 See our full list of student credit cards for additional options.